-Reading: Short stories, chapters from the textbook, and essays addressing various aspects of craft.
+Reading: Short stories from the course pack, chapters from the textbook, and (possibly) essays addressing various aspects of craft.

-Writing: In-class exercises, ten (10) 600-word reading responses and two (2) six-page stories.
+Writing: In-class exercises, four (4) 1,500-word reading responses and two (2) six page stories.
 Critiquing: Of both the published stories and the work of your peers.

-Graded Assignments and Other Course Components: Class Participation: 20% (200 points)
+Graded Assignments and Other Course Components:

+Class Participation: 20% (200 points)

-Each week we will discuss both the textbook (Jerome Stern's Making Shapely Fiction) and published fiction.
+Each week we will discuss both the textbook (Jerome Stem's Making Shapely Fiction) and published fiction/poetry.
 Doing the reading is only half the assignment.
-In-class discussion of the material is equally important.
-Not having your texts in class will result in a participation grade of ZERO for the day.
+In-class discussion of the material is the other half.
+Not having your books in class will result in a participation grade of zero for the day.
 I will also periodically give reading quizzes, and a failing grade will earn a participation grade of zero for that day.

-On workshop days it is expected that you come to class having read each piece carefully at least once, and that you have spent time formulating a typed response to it.
+On workshop days it is expected that you will come to class having read each piece carefully at least once, and that you have spent time formulating a typed response to it.
 I urge you to read the piece once, without marking it, before writing your marginal notes during the second read.
 In addition to your marginal comments in ink or pencil, attach your typed response to the author's piece with a staple.
 In addition, provide me with a copy of your typed responses at the end of the semester.
 These typed responses will form part of your participation grade.